DeyArijeet/Basic-Network-Scanner/README.md

 **Arijeet Dey**

-Built for Kali Linux Edition with a Windows-compatible interface.
+Built for Kali Linux Edition with a Windows/Mac -compatible interface.

 ---